Tshxlxfelx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x, o+r - execute permissions to owner of the group, and read permissions to other users chmod ugo+x - permissions for everyone chmod 007 - permissions forother users only
+chmod ug+x, o+r - execute permissions to owner of the group, and read permissions to other users chmod ugo+x - permissions for everyone chmod 007 - permissions forother users only chmod 753 -sets mode of the file to info